Covid-19: India reports 909 new cases in last 24 hours; Centre approves release of HCQ to 13 nations

 Only 20%, or 1,671 patients of the total cases, require intensive care treatment and oxygen support, said joint secretary Lav Agarwal.
 “This figure is important to show that the government is planning things ahead in order to be over prepared to deal with the situation,” he added.

-The Centre has also approved the release of anti-malaria drug hydroxychloroquine to 13 countries, after taking into consideration the country’s domestic requirements and country’s buffer stock, government spokesperson KS Dhatwalia said.
+The Centre has also approved the release of anti-malaria drug hydroxychloroquine to 13 countries, after taking into consideration the country’s domestic requirements and the buffer stock available, government spokesperson KS Dhatwalia said.
 Hydroxychloroquine is believed to be effective in treating Covid-19.

 The Indian Council for Medical Research said it has conducted testing for 1,86,906 samples, so far.
 Out of these, 7,593 have tested positive for the coronavirus.
 “The Centre has set up 219 testing facilities across the country.
 This includes 151 government labs and 68 privately run laboratories,” ICMR official Dr Manoj Murhekar added.